 The likely reason you are petitioning the EQB to change your stream's designated use is that the stream's actual, existing use for aquatic life is greater than or requires more protection than is afforded by the current designated use.
-Thus, you should briefly discuss the reasons why your stream qualifies for HQ or EV protection.
+Thus, you should briefly discuss the reasons why your stream qualifies for HQ or EV protection (e.g., the new, higher designated use you are requesting).
 Perhaps recent stream improvement projects have resulted in improving water quality, macroinvertebrate communities, or wild trout populations.
-Mention specific projects such as clean up of contaminated industrial sites, stream bank fencing and riparian buffer plantings, and acid mine drainage treatment efforts, and explain the improvements that have been seen as a result of these projects.
+Mention specific projects such as clean-up of contaminated industrial sites, stream bank fencing and riparian buffer plantings, and acid mine drainage treatment efforts, and explain the improvements that have been seen as a result of these projects.

 In Subsection B, you should also mention any threats faced by your stream, and why HQ or EV status will help prevent degradation of water quality in the face of those threats.
 Your watershed may be poised for development, which will bring with it potential threats from increased stormwater runoff and industrial or sewage point source discharges.
-Perhaps your stream is a heavily used water
+Perhaps your stream is a heavily used water resource and increasing water usage threatens to reduce stream flow significantly.
+Or maybe activities such as longwall mining are occurring in your watershed, carrying with it the threat of dewatering and degradation of aquatic habitat caused by mining subsidence.